LoveMHz/lovemhz.github.io/_posts/2025-06-17-xbox-scene-theft.md

 <!--more-->

+### Corrections and Updates
+[Corrections and updates](/blog/xbox-scene-theft-part-1-corrections/) for this post can be found here.

 ## Backstory

 My journey with the original Xbox began about six years ago, inspired by the HDMI mods I had seen for systems like the